SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

                     redirect-uris: ${protocol}://*.${default-uri}/** # Redirect URI to connect modules running on different Cloud Foundry landscapes (e.g. eu10 / eu10-004)
             ```

-    6. In the `poetry-slams-destination-service` resource, you can remove in `parameters`-`config` the `init_data` and `version` sections.
-Those were only needed for the single-tenant implementation using SAP Build Work Zone.
+    6. In the `poetry-slams-destination-service` resource, you can remove all settings that are handled by the application router in the multi-tenant application.
+Those were only needed for the single-tenant implementation with managed application router using SAP Build Work Zone.
+Therefore, replace the service with the following definition.
+          ```yaml
+            - name: poetry-slams-destination-service
+              type: org.cloudfoundry.managed-service
+              parameters:
+                service: destination
+                service-plan: lite
+          ```

     7. Go to the `poetry-slams-auth` resource.
         1. add `app-api` to the `requires` list: